-By Masimba Tafirenvika
+By Masimba Tafirenyika

-Director: United Nations Information Centre.
-Pretoria
+Director: United Nations Information Centre, Pretoria

-or the next 13 years, the US\$1.2 trillion a vear to end global poverty, tackle inequalities and climate change as agreed to by world leaders in order to attain the sustainable development goals (SDGs) by 2030.
+or the next 13 years, the world will need a whopping US\$1.2 trillion a vear to end global poverty, tackle inequalities and combat climate change as agreed to by world leaders in order to attain the sustainable development goals (SDGs) by 2030.
 This is an enormous amount of money.
 It immediately raises the question: Where will the money come from?

 In the past, Africa relied heavily on donors to finance its development needs.
 However, experience has shown that foreign aid alone is not enough to move the needle.
-A recent analysis by the Addis Ababa-based United Nations Economic Commission for Africa (UNECA), one of the leading Pan-African institutions on the continent's development, argues that despite its benefits over the years. foreign aid "is not only insufficient to meet Africa's development needs, but also it will not be the route to Africa's transformation".
+A recent analysis by the Addis Ababa-based United Nations Economic Commission for Africa (UNECA), one of the leading Pan-African institutions on the continent's development, argues that despite its benefits over the years, foreign aid "is not only insufficient to meet Africa's development needs, but also it will not be the route to Africa's transformation".
 In its publication, Innovative Financing for the Economic Transformation of Africa\, UNECA says Africa must cut its ties with the past and instead mobilise internal resources for sustainable solutions to its development needs.

 This sounds easier said than done.
-But fortunately, there are many ways to finance Africa's development needs as outlined in Agenda 2063, the African Union's (AU) economic blueprint, and the 2030 Agenda
+But fortunately, there are many ways to finance Africa's development needs as outlined in Agenda 2063, the African Union's (AU) economic blueprint, and the 2030 Agenda for Sustainable Development.

-Sustainable Development.
 According to UNECA, the sources of finance include strengthening the manner in which countries mobilise domestic resources, reducing illicit financial flows and convincing rich countries that it's also in their interest to provide the money needed to attain the SDGs

 Despite its natural wealth and currently having the fastest economic growth globally, Africa still remains the world's poorest region.
 To reverse the trend, it has to face the challenge of mobilising domestic funds for investments in social and economic infrastructure such as health, education, transport and electricity.
 Right now, it relies on a narrow tax base to finance its budget, often from the few - mostly public employees - who hold formal jobs.
 Its capacity to collect even such measly income taxes is weak and fraught with corruption and inefficiency.
+Another barrier to raising internal resources is low national savings - both private and public.